 - 1/2 – 1 teaspoon salt

-Directions: Add all ingredients to food processor or blender and pulse until smooth.
+Directions: Add all ingredients to food processor or in one of these nutribullet vs magic bullet blenders and pulse until smooth.
 Taste and add salt.
 This dressing before salt is very creamy and kind of one note so the salt really boosts it!
 Drizzle over your Buddha Bowl and ENJOY!

 Pema Chodron is an amazing Buddhist teacher and author.
 Her birthday is July 14 and I wanted to share some links for those who would like to explore her generous, loving teachings.